NFL Rumors: Ominous Signs Surround Adam Gase Amid Speculation That Jets Coach Could Be Fired

 Adam Gase appears to be on the hot seat after the New York Jets lost to the tanking Miami Dolphins on Sunday, with signs growing that the first-year head coach’s days could already be numbered.

 The 1-7 Jets hit a new low on Sunday when Gase lost to his former team, a 26-18 defeat to the now formerly winless Miami Dolphins.
-While the Jets made a series of acquisitions going into this season hoping to be a playoff contender, the Dolphins are making no efforts to hide their tanking.
+While the Jets made a series of acquisitions going into this season hoping to be a playoff contender, the Dolphins are making no efforts to hide that they are tanking.
 The Dolphins traded away a number of players ahead of the trade deadline to build up on draft capital, and already benched second-year quarterback Josh Rosen in favor of journeyman Ryan Fitzpatrick.

 That makes Sunday’s loss especially biting, and speculation grew immediately that Gase’s job could be in danger.
 ESPN reporter Rich Cimini reported on Twitter that Jets CEO Christopher Johnson, who just a few months ago hired Gase, was outside the entrance to the Jets locker room looking visibly angry after the loss.
-Another ominious shot from during the game showed Gase sitting alone on the bench, which some took as a sign that the team was abandoning him.
+Another ominous image during the game showed Gase sitting alone on the bench, which some took as a sign that the team was abandoning him.

 As The Inquisitr noted earlier on Sunday, NFL Network host Mike Garafolo tweeted that there could be several first-year head coaches fired this year, and the report specifically mentioned Gase.